 For small- to medium-sized gardens that are 500 square feet or less, a small garden tiller or even a handheld model will do the trick.
 Just remember that the larger the tiller the more ground you will be able to cover in a shorter amount of time.

 What is the difference between a tiller and a cultivator?

-Many tillers on the market today, including some from our list here in this article are designed to be both tillers and cultivators, but what is the major difference?
+Many tillers on the market today, including some from my list here in this article are designed to be both tillers and cultivators, but what is the major difference?
 The main difference lies within what they are being used for.